PSCI 503 Policy Analysis

-Lester & Stewart, Chapter 12 (2/e only), There is not a chapter on crime in the 3/e of Lester and Stewart.
-(A copy of the 2/e of the book is on reserve at the Mansfield Library)
+Lester & Stewart, Chapter 12 (2/e only); there is not a chapter on crime policy in the 3/e.
+Read the articles at the Public Agenda link below.

 Public Agenda's summary of crime policy is located at http://www.publicagenda.org/citizen/issueguides/crime

-Lester & Stewart, Chapter 13 in 2/e; Chapter 12 in 3/e; and Environment, Chapters 3 and 4 in the CQ Reader
+Lester & Stewart, Chapter 13 in 2/e; Chapter 12 in 3/e; and Environment, the following articles in the CQ Reader

 Public Agenda's summary of environmental policy is located at http://www.publicagenda.org/citizen/issueguides/environment